KITCHEN REMODELING Venice, California

 City of Los Angeles

-According to the City of Los Angeles, Venice is bounded on the north by the City of Santa Monica (Marine and Dewey Streets).
-On the west, it is bounded by the Pacific Ocean and upon the east by Walgrove Avenue from the Santa Monica link up to Venice Boulevard, Beethoven Street from Venice Boulevard to Zanja Street (including Venice High) and Del Rey Avenue from Zanja Street to Maxella Avenue.
+According to the City of Los Angeles, Venice is bounded upon the north by the City of Santa Monica (Marine and Dewey Streets).
+On the west, it is bounded by the Pacific Ocean and upon the east by Walgrove Avenue from the Santa Monica attach to Venice Boulevard, Beethoven Street from Venice Boulevard to Zanja Street (including Venice High) and Del Rey Avenue from Zanja Street to Maxella Avenue.
 On the south, the boundary runs along Lincoln Boulevard to Admiralty Way, then south to Ballona Creek – including the Marina Peninsula community but excluding Marina del Rey.

 Venice borders the Palms, Mar Vista, and Del Rey neighborhoods, parts of Culver City and Marina del Rey.

-According to the Venice Neighborhood Council, Venice consists of the eight existing neighborhoods listed in the Venice Specific Plan – Silver Strand, Oxford Triangle, Marina Peninsula, Silver Triangle, North Venice, South Venice, Presidents Row, Venice Canals, Oakwood, North OFW (Ocean Front Walk), NoRo (North of Rose Avenue) and Penmar – plus the additional neighborhood of East of Venice.
+According to the Venice Neighborhood Council, Venice consists of the eight existing neighborhoods listed in the Venice Specific Plan – Silver Strand, Oxford Triangle, Marina Peninsula, Silver Triangle, North Venice, South Venice, Presidents Row, Venice Canals, Oakwood, North OFW (Ocean Front Walk), NoRo (North of Rose Avenue) and Penmar – plus the further neighborhood of East of Venice.

 According to the Mapping L.A. project of the Los Angeles Times, Venice is adjoined upon the northwest by Santa Monica, on the northeast by Mar Vista, on the southeast by Culver City, Del Rey and Marina Del Rey, on the south by Ballona Creek and on the west by the Pacific Ocean.

 Venice is bounded on the northwest by the Santa Monica city line.
 The northern apex of the Venice neighborhood is at Walgrove Avenue and Rose Avenue, abutting the Santa Monica Airport.
-On the east, the boundary runs north–south on Walgrove Avenue to the neighborhood’s eastern apex at Zanja Street, thus including the Penmar Golf Course but excluding Venice High School.
+On the east, the boundary runs north–south upon Walgrove Avenue to the neighborhood’s eastern apex at Zanja Street, thus including the Penmar Golf Course but excluding Venice High School.
 The boundary runs on Lincoln Boulevard to Admiralty Way, excluding anything of Marina del Rey, south to Ballona Creek.

 Venice Canal Historic District